Which place is cheaper, Portland or Asheville?

 Both Portland and Asheville are popular destinations to visit in the autumn with plenty of activities.
 The autumn months attract visitors to Asheville because of the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.
 Also, the hiking trails, the shopping scene, the music scene, the small town atmosphere, and the natural beauty of the area are the main draw to Portland this time of year.

 Asheville is a little warmer than Portland in the autumn.
-The temperature in Asheville is usually 64°F (18°C) in October, and Portland stays around 55°F (13°C).
+The daily temperature in Asheville averages around 64°F (18°C) in October, and Portland fluctuates around 55°F (13°C).

 The sun comes out a lot this time of the year in Asheville.
 Asheville usually receives more sunshine than Portland during autumn.
 Asheville gets 229 hours of sunny skies, while Portland receives 155 hours of full sun in the autumn.

 In October, Asheville usually receives more rain than Portland.
 Asheville gets 3.4 inches (86 mm) of rain, while Portland receives 2.6 inches (67 mm) of rain each month for the autumn.